 2. Screen your subtenant carefully

 The key to getting permission from your landlord is suggesting a subtenant who is as qualified as you are.
-This means that they pass the same requirements you had to meet in order to get on the first place.
+This means that they pass the same requirements you had to meet in the first place.

 If you find someone who makes even slightly less income it will be easier for your landlord to leave you in a lurch by refusing.